Photos: Karina Titova, Sweden 2019

 After the host university reviews all of your documents and forms, they will send a notification about their admissions decision.
 If you are admitted, you will most likely receive an official letter of acceptance.
 The host university may take 1-1.5 months to make a decision.
 Please do not dispose of the acceptance letter.

 NB!
-If you decide for any reason not to take part in the Erasmus+ program after you have already been nominated, notify the University of Tartu immediately by sending a digitally-signed text document explaining your decision to erasmus [ät] ut.ee or bring it in person to the Study Abroad Centre.
+If you decide for any reason not to take part in the Erasmus+ program after you have already been nominated, notify the University of Tartu immediately by sending a digitally-signed text document explaining your decision to erasmus [ät] ut.ee.
 You must also notify the host university and your department's Erasmus coordinator.

 Please keep in mind that while you are studying abroad, your studies at the University of Tartu are still in progress and any courses you take abroad are counted toward your curriculum at UT.
 The general rules for all aspects of studying abroad (the number of credits to be taken, etc.) are established at the university-wide level (by the Study Regulations document).